GSA/resources.data.gov/pages/_resources/fdspp-onr-data-standdown-interrupting-process-to-fix-information.md

 ---
-name: "Data Standdown: Interrupting process to fix information"
+resource_name: "Data Standdown: Interrupting process to fix information"
 slug: fdspp-onr-data-standdown-interrupting-process-to-fix-information
 description: Although not a true pause in operations, ONR’s data standdown made data quality and data consolidation the top priority for the entire